Coalition for Nurses in Advanced Practice

 If you need to review the medications that are included in the various schedules of controlled substances, go to the DEA Diversion Website or to the Texas Department of State Health Services.

-Renewal of DPS and DEA Numbers
+Renewal of DEA Number

 and Maintaining Current Information

 It is absolutely essential that APRNs who have DEA numbers, keep their contact information current .
 DEA mails renewal reminders; but failure to receive that notice is not an excuse for letting your DEA registration lapse.
 If an APRN writes prescriptions for controlled substances after either the DPS permit or DEA registration lapses, then the APRN is committing a criminal act.
 Prescribing these medications without proper permits from TX DPS and DEA can result in a criminal conviction.
 The convictions range from third degree felony to a state jail felony (up to 25 years).
 They can also be accompanied by a fine of up to $100, 000.
 In addition, the APRN would also be in violation of the Nursing Practice Act because the APRN is not conforming to all state and federal laws.